erpv-np/DOP-Demo-GitPrac/README.md

 Week2 Git Practice

 <<<<<<< HEAD
-Why is it called Candy Crush and not Candy Merge?
+Why is it called Candy Crush and not Candy Stack?
 =======
 <<<<<<< HEAD
 this is the third line - Jovan